INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/sample_projects_extra_info.png

-By clicking on "Mapping file by IGV (Explore 'sample.bam' file, you can finely inspect the mapped reads (and variants) using the Integrative Genomics Viewer (IGV)
+By clicking on "Mapping file by IGV (Explore 'sample.bam' file), you can finely inspect the mapped reads (and variants) using the Integrative Genomics Viewer (IGV)

 .. image:: _static/sample_projects_extra_info_IGV.png